mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 </div>
 ```

 To add target names to the controller's list of target definitions, you need to update the `calculator_controller.js` file accordingly.
-This will automatically create properties with names `nameTarget` for each which return the first matching target element.
+This will automatically create properties with names `[name]Target` for each which return the first matching target element.
 You can then use this property to read the value of the element and for testing print each value to console.

 **/app/JavaScript/controllers/calculator_controller.js**